carolanncan/lambtron.github.io/articles/2015-06-07-how-to-make-a-random-text-generator/index.md

 If you've ever written into support at Segment, you've probably received an email from one of us with a whimsical "inspirational" quote appended to the end.
 But how do we keep the footer quotes different each time?
 We use a special script with [atext](https://www.trankynam.com/atext/) in order to keep the quotes random and fresh—here is how we do it!

-> If you can dream it, you can query it.
+> "If you can dream it, you can query it."

 >    *Walt Disney*

+..and the response from one of our lovely customers:

 ![](http://i.imgur.com/WyDSUES.png)

-Copy and paste the below script into your atext!
+Just copy and paste the below script into your atext!

 ```
 #!/bin/sh

 # Keep this updated when you add or take away quotes on the case list
-num_quotes=18
+num_quotes=15

 # Generate a random quote number variable, 'rand'
 rand=$[ ( $RANDOM % $num_quotes ) + 1 ]